Vitamin C for preventing and treating tetanus

 Quality of the evidence

 Selection bias operates when there are systematic differences between comparison groups at baseline.
 Adequate randomisation with allocation concealment guards against it.
 No data were presented by Jahan 1984 to allow us to judge whether the allocation process resulted in balanced allocation between treatment groups for prognostic factors.
-This trial was not randomised and there is a risk of selection bias (the ward a patient was allocated to determined whether they received vitamin C).
+This trial was not randomised and there is a risk of selection bias (the ward a patient was allocated to determined whether they received vitamin C, and there might have been a systematic difference in the allocation to the wards).
 However, it is highly unlikely that potential baseline differences could lead to such great difference in mortality between the study arms as reported for the younger patients.

 Attrition bias operates when there are large numbers of people who withdraw from the study or when the rates of withdrawal are different between treatment arms.
 Attrition bias is unlikely in Jahan 1984, since all patients allocated were followed up and analysed.
 Furthermore, in a personal letter, the trial author confirmed that all patients were followed up "until they were discharged as fit persons or died".

 Consequently, although the methods of the Jahan 1984 trial are poorly described and the trial was poorly conducted, the biases discussed above cannot explain the reported findings.
 There seems to be no basis to assume attrition bias or detection bias in the trial.
 Possibly there has been selection bias and performance bias to some degree, but this cannot explain the reported difference in outcomes among the younger participants.
 Glasziou 2007 argued that rate ratios beyond 10 are highly likely to reflect real treatment effects, even if confounding factors may contribute to the size of the observed effect.
-In the younger patients of the Jahan trial, the entire confidence interval and not just the point estimate is beyond the ratio of 10.
-In the older patients of the Jahan trial, the confidence interval of the vitamin C effect is close to the control group level, and therefore the results are not robust to the possibility of selection and performance biases.
+In the younger patients of the Jahan trial, the entire 95% CI and not just the point estimate is beyond the ratio of 10.
+In the older patients of the Jahan trial, the upper limit of the 95% CI is close to the control group level, and therefore the results are not robust to the possibility of selection and performance biases.
 Nevertheless, the findings in the older patients are consistent with the findings in the younger patients.

 Finally, the existence of a single positive study might be explained by publication bias, meaning that researchers tend to report studies with 'positive' results but not those with 'negative' results.
 With this reasoning, it is possible that Jahan 1984 was published just because vitamin C appeared beneficial (but simply by chance), whereas several trials might remain unpublished because of their negative results.
-Publication bias may explain findings that are close to statistical significance, but it is an unlikely explanation for highly statistically significant findings such as those of the younger patients in the Jahan 1984 trial.
-Furthermore, it would seem incomprehensible that publication bias would generate the highly significant difference between the age groups.
+Publication bias may explain findings that are close to statistical significance, but it is not a reasonable explanation for highly statistically significant findings such as those of the younger patients in the Jahan 1984 trial.
+Furthermore, it would seem incomprehensible that publication bias would generate the highly significant heterogeneity over the age groups.
 Therefore we do not consider that publication bias is relevant in this case.

 Applicability of the evidence

-In Jahan 1984, vitamin C was used over and above treatments that are still used for treating tetanus patients.
+In the Jahan 1984 trial, vitamin C was used over and above treatments that are still used for treating tetanus patients.
 In this respect, the trial is not outdated.

 If the biological basis for the results in Jahan 1984 was the treatment of marginal deficiency, this would not provide an explanation for the significant heterogeneity between the age groups, as the dose is so high that it would cure marginal deficiency in both age groups.
 Thus, it is possible that the high dose, 1 g/day, was essential for the results.
-Furthermore, the benefit of vitamin C was significantly greater for the younger patients (1 to 12 years), who weigh on average less than the older patients (13 to 30 years).
-Thus the heterogeneity might have resulted from dose dependency because the dose per weight is higher in the younger patients.
-However, there are numerous other differences between the younger and older patients, and some of them might explain the heterogeneity as well.
-Therefore, dose dependency should be considered as only one of the possible reasons for the high level of heterogeneity between the age groups.
+The benefit of vitamin C was significantly greater for the younger patients (1 to 12 years), who weigh on average less than the older patients (13 to 30 years).
+Thus the heterogeneity might have resulted from dose dependency because the dose per weight was higher in the younger patients.
+However, there are other differences between the younger and older patients, and some of them might explain the heterogeneity as well.

 In the Jahan 1984 trial, vitamin C was administered intravenously which increases plasma level substantially more than oral administration (Padayatty 2004).
 Therefore, the same dose of vitamin C as tablets might not have similar effects.